 6 miles return, suitable for beginners

 This lovely route begins at the lakeside car park on Lake Road and is mainly off-road with gentle hills, heading south along the western shore of Coniston before moving inland to Torver.
+While here why not try a walk up the Old Man of Coniston too?

 View our cottages in and around Coniston.